Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 criminal

-Prohibits using a drone to deliver contraband to a person detained or confined in a place of confinement.
-Also prohibits operating a drone over a correctional facility to record images without authorization from the managing official or the Secretary of Public Safety and Correctional Services.
-Requires facilities to post warning signage.
+Makes it a misdemeanor to use a drone to deliver contraband to a person detained or confined in a place of confinement.
+Also prohibits intentionally operating a drone over a correctional facility to record images without authorization from the managing official or the Secretary of Public Safety and Correctional Services.
+Enacted in response to 35+ confirmed drone incidents near state correctional facilities in 2023.

 View source